Video Game: Tales from the Borderlands

 set in the Borderlands

 universe.
-It's first episode is to be published in 2014.
+Its first episode was released in late November 2014.

 Tales from the Borderlands contains examples of: